-Reduce the number of allergens in the air and allergy symptoms cannot help but improve.
-Many people continue to struggle with their allergies even when they are indoors because the outdoor air and all of its allergens enters the building directly without being cleansed.
+Reducing the number of allergens in the air can help improve allergy symptoms.
+Many people continue to struggle with their allergies even when they are indoors because the outdoor air enters the building directly without being cleansed of its allergens.
 A good air purifier will remove these allergens and purify the air so that it does not trigger as many allergy symptoms.
 Those who cannot seem to get any relief from their allergies frequently see their condition improve when they use an indoor air purifier to remove allergens from the air.

 Better Breathing for Asthmatics and Others